Rec 3: Genesis: Plot

 Clara, followed by Rafa, takes a chainsaw and fights her way through the infected, but Rafa is bitten and Clara is forced to kill him.
 Koldo enters the kitchen to find a dead Atun, having slit his wrists to prevent infection, and killing the Vet with a kitchen tool.
 Clara finds Koldo in the kitchen and both are surrounded by a horde of infected, which are suddenly paralyzed by the voice of the priest reciting scripture over the P.A. system.
-Clara and Koldo go out into the garden, but Clara is bitten by her infected grandfather, whose deafness renders him immune to the prayer.
+Clara and Koldo go out into the garden, but Clara is bitten by Koldo’s infected grandfather, whose deafness renders him immune to the prayer.
 Koldo cuts Clara's arm just below the elbow to stop the infection, and they arrive at the estate's exit, where they discover that the authorities have quarantined the area.
 The attempt to stop Clara's infection fails, and she begins to show the first signs of infection; Koldo takes her outside where the police and a GEO team tell him to let her go.
 Clara and Koldo share a final kiss before Clara, now fully turned, bites his tongue off and then turns to attack the armed men, who shoot both of them down.
 In their final moments, Clara and Koldo hold each other's hands as they die of their wounds.

 Cast

 Production

+In May 2010, it was announced Filmax had greenlit two new [REC] films consisting of Rec 3: Genesis and Rec 4: Apocalypse.
+In contrast to the previous movies, Jaume Balagueró and Paco Plaza did not co-direct the new installments with Plaza directing Rec 3: Genesis while Balagueró would direct Rec 4: Apocalypse.

 The film began with the shooting on 4 April 2011 and ended on 20 May 2011.
 Post-production began on 23 May 2011.
 The shooting lasted for seven weeks in Barcelona.
 A teaser trailer premiered in September, while a theatrical trailer was released in December.